Do you surround yourself with encouragers or with discouragers?

 It’s All Done With People

 How do we show others that we care?
 How do we express gratitude?
 How do we demonstrate love?
-The best answer I’ve discovered so far is one that I’m continuing to learn every day: The most valuable gift we can give others is the gift of your time and genuine presence.
+The best answer I’ve discovered so far is one that I’m continuing to learn every day: The most valuable gift you can give others is the gift of your time and genuine presence.

 In 2006 I was invited to audition for the first season America’s Got Talent with my magic act.
 The show has now been on for thirteen seasons, but at that time no one had ever heard of it, and I was beside myself with excitement for this opportunity because I knew it was the big break I had been working towards for years.
 However, when the producers told me when the audition was I had to decline, because I had something more important to do that day.
 And to understand what could be so important that I’d be willing to miss perhaps the most important opportunity of my career, it’s important to understand that real magic is all done with people.